Diablo Range: Topography

 Though the average elevation is about 3000 ft, a summit of over 2300 ft is considered high, mainly because the range is mostly rolling grassland and plateaus, punctuated by isolated peaks.
 Plateaus are usually at about 2000–3000 ft.
 Hills rise to about 1000 ft, while foothills such those in the Santa Clara Valley, Livermore Valley and San Joaquin Valley are typically 400–1000 ft.

 Canyons are usually 300–400 ft deep; valleys are often deeper but less steep-sided.
 Peaks often have high topographic prominence, as they are surrounded by valleys or lower hills or plateaus.
 Streams draining the eastern slopes of the Diablo Range include Hospital Creek and Ingram Creek.
 Stream draining the western slopes include Alameda Creek and Coyote Creek.

 Peaks

 The Diablo Range's peaks and ridges are between 2517–5241 ft and are distinct landmarks.
 Mount Diablo (3849 ft), San Benito Mountain (5241 ft), Mount Hamilton Ridge (4230–4260 ft), and Mount Stakes (3804 ft) are four of the highest peaks in the range.

+Geology

+In the Diablo Range, there are sedimentary and extrusive igneous rocks.
+Specifically basalt, chert, and graywacke sandstone.
+The igneous rock was formed between 201 and 145 million years ago.
+The sedimentary rock was formed between 201 and 66 million years ago.

+The soil of the Diablo Range consists of serpentine rocks alongside ophiolite.
+These rocks were formed alongside the original oceanic crust about 165 million years ago through rapid lava cooling.
+Segments of silica carbonate rocks (altered serpentine) have been located alongside nearby mercury mines.

+Much of the Diablo Range is located alongside the Franciscan Complex.
+Franciscan rocks, including basalt, graywacke, shale, and chert, were formed by the subduction of the oceanic crust during the late Jurassic and early Cretaceous periods.
+Overlaying Franciscan rocks have undergone metamorphism during the Cretaceous and Eocene eras, resulting in the vertical growth and formation of the range's mountainous slopes.

+Over multiple centuries, weathering and erosion have impacted deposits of sedimentary rocks and fossils from the Eocene era and resulted in the formation of unusual rock features and deposits in the Diablo Range.

+Mining

+Mercury mining deposits are prevalent along much of the Diablo Range.
+The ore is mined from silica-carbonate rocks, which have a spongey-like formation and are produced in cinnabar and metacinnabar variations.
+The New Idria Mercury Mine produced much of the nation's mercury resources between 1854 and the early 1970s.
+Widescale mercury mining facilities in the Diablo Range date back to World War II mercury supply demands, and were later shut down by the latter half of the twentieth century.
+This mercury mining, most notably from New Idria, has resulted in the contamination of acid mine water into nearby wetlands and water sources, including the Panoche Creek and the San Joaquin River.

+Other materials, including copper, travertine, coal, gas, and oil reservoirs, were also mined along the Diablo Range.